 Call your bank immediately to report the charges as fraudulent and request a new card.
 Gather any receipts or screenshots you have for the fraud report.

-Using a disposable email address for gaming-related sign-ups โ€” new Discord servers, game registrations, gaming newsletters โ€” means any breach or sale of that data is a dead end.
-VanishInbox generates a working inbox in seconds with no account required.
-Use it wherever you're not completely sure of a service's data practices, and your real email stays off the lists scammers work from.
-For how these data pipelines actually work, see what happens when a website sells your email address.
+Using a disposable email address for gaming-related sign-ups means any breach or sale of that data is a dead end.
+VanishInbox generates a working inbox in seconds with no account required — use it for Discord server registrations, game newsletters, and any platform you're not completely certain about.
+Your real email stays off the lists.
+For how those data pipelines actually work, see what happens when a website sells your email address.

 A Simple Rule That Stops This Scam

-If someone contacts you on Discord out of nowhere and, within 24 hours, suggests you download something โ€” it's a scam.
+If someone contacts you on Discord out of nowhere and, within 24 hours, suggests you download something — it's a scam.

 It doesn't matter how friendly the conversation was.
 It doesn't matter how real they seemed.
 The friendliness is the technique, not the relationship.
 The entire preceding conversation was designed to get you to that download.